Quick Answer: How Much to Tip Food Truck Catering

 Tip 15-20% of the total catering bill for food truck catering at private and corporate events.
 On a $1,500 order, that's $225-300.
 The event host or organizer handles the tip — not individual guests.
-For walk-up/festival events where guests pay at the window, $1-3 per order is customary.

 How Much to Tip by Event Type